 Two graphs are \emph{equivalent} and we write $\gamma_1=(V_1,E_1)\simeq (V_2,E_2)=\gamma_2$ if there exists a bijection $g\from V_1\to V_2$ such that $(g\times g)(E_1)=E_2$.

 The \emph{automorphism group} of a directed graph is the set of permutations $g\from V \to V$ satisfying that $(g\times g)(E)=E$.

-Our object of study is the equivalence classes of directed graphs satisfying an additional criterion. \begin{definition} An \emph{aromatic forest} is an equivalence class of directed graphs where each node has at most one outgoing edge.
+Aromatic elementary differentials correspond to equivalence classes of directed graphs satisfying an additional criterion. \begin{definition} An \emph{aromatic forest} is an equivalence class of directed graphs where each node has at most one outgoing edge.
 We denote the set of aromatic forests as $\AF$.
 A \emph{root} of an aromatic forest is a node with zero outgoing edges.
-The set of roots of the aromatic forest $\phi$ is denoted $r(\phi)$. \end{definition} We will occasionally make statements where an aromatic forest is a graph (as opposed to an equivalence class of graphs).
+The set of roots of the aromatic forest $\phi$ is denoted $r(\phi)$. \end{definition} We will occasionally refer to aromatic forests as graphs (as opposed to equivalence classes of graphs).
 Take these statements to mean a member of the equivalence class, the independence of choice of member is either obvious or explicitly stated.